 Mentor eligibility: The Mentor must be a member of the Wilson Ornithological Society at the time of application; must maintain membership through the period during which the research is done; and must be a member in good standing during the year in which the student presents the results at the WOS annual meeting.
 Receipt of funds supporting attendance at the meeting by both the student(s) and the Mentor will be contingent on the Mentor’s continuing active membership in the WOS.

 Student eligibility: The student(s) to be mentored must at the time of application be enrolled in an institution of higher education and actively working toward a bachelor degree, but not necessarily at the same institution as the mentor.
 The mentor could, for example, be an ornithologist working for a not-for-profit organization who mentors undergraduates at a local college.
 Ideally, applications should come from students not yet in their senior year; however, projects involving work done in the spring/summer immediately following graduation may be considered as long as the proposal includes clear indication that the student is likely to continue work in ornithology in some capacity (e.g., graduate study or employment).

 Application Requirements and Submission

-Applications will be due annually on 15 December, with a committee decision made early in next calendar year.
-Initial funds to support the research ($1000) will be available by 1 March.
-Recipients must complete the project no later than 1 April of the following year (for example, for an application submitted in December 2020 in support of work to be completed in summer 2021, the team must complete the project by 1 April 2022).
+Applications are due annually in early January, with a committee decision made about March 1.
+Recipients must complete the project no later than 1 April of the following year (for example, for an application submitted in January 2023 in support of work to be completed in summer 2023, the team must complete the project by 1 April 2024).

 All application materials from the mentor and student should be submitted via the Google form linked at the top of the page.
 Please direct any questions about the application process to Kerri Cornell Duerr (firstname.lastname@example.org), the award administrator.